-We urge Congress, state legislators and ratemaking authorities to use their powers to protect the rights of rural cooperatives to generate their own power where they consider it best to do so.
+We urge Congress, state legislators and ratemaking authorities to use their powers to protect the rights of rural cooperatives to generate their own power.

 We urge Congress to continue to recognize the right of cooperatives to serve defense and other installations in their service areas.